 Advanced Backcountry Tours

-Do you have experience using skins and have done a variety of backcountry tours on skis or a splitboard before?
-Then our Advanced Backcountry Tours trip is the right choice for you.
-If you are joining a group trip we will do our best to put you in a group with backcountry skiers and riders that have similar levels of experience.
+Do you have experience using skins?
+Have you done a handful of backcountry tours on skis or a splitboard before?
+Then our Advanced Backcountry Tours is the right choice for you.
+If you are joining a group trip, we will do our best to put you in a group with skiers and riders that have similar levels of experience.

-We offer backcountry tours to a variety of destinations and will ultimately allow the weather to decide where we will go on the day of your trip.
-We have included brief descriptions of some of our more popular backcountry destinations below so please read through these to get an idea of some of the areas we visit.
-If you have a destination preference let us know; you will also be able to discuss this again with your guide on the day of your trip.
+We offer backcountry tours to a variety of destinations.
+Also we will ultimately allow the weather to decide where we will go on the day of your trip.
+We have included brief descriptions of some of our more popular backcountry destinations below.
+Please read through these to get an idea of some of the areas we visit.
+If you have a destination preference let us know.
+You will also be able to discuss this again with your guide on the day of your trip.

-To make the most of the variety of Hokkaido Backcountry Ski Touring options consider a multi-day trip that travels around different parts of the island sampling different mountain ranges while staying focused on earning your turns.
+To make the most of the variety of backcountry tours options, consider a multi-day trip.
+This is a trip that travels around different parts of the island sampling different mountain ranges while staying focused on earning your turns.

 For a full day experience in the backcountry sign up for our 1 day trip.
 We will start the day by driving to Goshiki onsen before setting out on foot.
 Goshiki onsen is located at an elevation of 750 meters meaning that it does not take long to get above tree line.
 Expect to spend most of the day in open alpine terrain with incredible views of both the Sea of Japan & Pacific Ocean, along with the Niseko range, Mount Yotei and surrounding valleys.